RE: Salesperson wanting to be sales manager

 Sales manager skills for salesperson wanting to be sales manager

+Running a sales team is not for the faint hearted.
 So, Salesperson wanting to be sales manager, can any one become a sales manager?
 What do you think?
 Is becoming a sales manager hard?
 You tell me.
 What I will tell you is this: Don’t be too quick to want that management job based solely on the fiscal reward.
-Consider more the emotional toll too.
+Consider the emotional toll too.
 All the best

+Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
-Thank you.Views – 93
+Thank you.Views – 261